Most eCommerce businesses experience a few good marketing wins and then they get stuck.

 79% of US consumers say that free shipping would make them more likely to purchase online.

-14. Display shipping charges early
+14. Display shipping cost early to increase trust

 One of the biggest rookie mistakes in the eCommerce world is offering a really good price on a product, and then displaying the extra shipping charges at the very end of the checkout process.
 Studies show that 21% of shoppers get turned off and leave online shops because of this mistake.
 So don’t disappoint 1/5th of your online shoppers and display an “estimated shipping” cost early in the checkout process, even on the product page if possible.